 Mr. Gartland is married for more than 30 years with 3 children.
 His interests include golf, ice hockey, and fitness.
 He resides in Newtown Square, PA.

 DeAnne Ostrowski – VIE Professional Development

-General Manager of Electric Operations, Consolidated Edison Company of NY
+Director of Emergency Preparedness, Consolidated Edison Company of NY

 DeAnne (Dee) Ostrowski General Manager, Consolidated Edison Company of NY (ConEd) Bronx/Westchester Electric Operations and Co-Lead Veterans of Con Edison, Inc.